ysoseerius/e_care_new/README.md

 <h3>Expected List of Features:</h3>

-<p>1.QR code login and  account registration</p>
+<h4>1.QR code login and  account registration</h4>
-	<p>There are different type of accounts such as the patients and health care group.</p>
+-There are different type of accounts such as the patients and health care group.
-	Member of health care group will help users to create an account then give QR code for them to scan and login in their own
+-Member of health care group will help users to create an account then give QR code for them to scan and login in their own

 2.Appointment management
 -Patients have a booking with health care group before they come to the connected clinic/hospital -For the patient with appointment, this application will provide a SMS reminder for them if he is the next one.

 3.Data storing
-	Health care group inputs the records for the patients and stores the encrypted data in the database
+-Health care group inputs the records for the patients and stores the encrypted data in the database

 4.Coutesy reminder of taking relevant medication
 -The application would provide a alarm for them when time is reached to take the relevant medicine.
 -There would provide a button for the patient to report to the doctor that they have or have not taken that medicine

 5.Report system for side effect
 -The patients have the option to report any side effects encountered while taking the medication and rate it as urgent, major or minor discomfort.
 -The health care group gives immediate responses to the patient and give advices to tackle the situation